-- When a state expressly waives the immunity of its representative, then the representative may no longer invoke it.
+- When a state expressly revokes the immunity of a representative, that representative may no longer invoke it.

-- The immunity of a head of state, a head of government or a minister of foreign affairs for acts performed in an official or in a private capacity subsists for so long as the person concerned remains in office.
-Once the person concerned is no longer in office, he/she can only invoke immunity for acts performed in an official capacity whilst in office.
+- The immunity of a head of state, head of government or minister for foreign affairs for acts performed in a private capacity ends when they are no longer in office.
+They can then only invoke immunity for actions performed in an official capacity in the course of their duties.

 - When an international agreement – applicable to the case in question – provides for a waiver of the immunity of state representatives (for example the Convention on the Prevention and Punishment of the Crime of Genocide of 9 December 1948).